CesiumGS/cdb-to-3dtiles/README.md

 The executable can be found in the directory `Build/CLI/CDBConverter`

+Unit tests can be found in the directory `Build/Tests/Tests`

 ### Window Building

 Microsoft's C++ package manager `vcpkg` is recommended to install GDAL 2.4.1 on Window: